FatimahDefender/FatimahDefender/README.md

 - 👋 Hi, I’m @FatimahDefender
-- 👀 I’m interested in cybersecurity
+- 👀 I’m cybersecurity professional
-- 🌱 I’m currently learning threat hunting
+- 🌱 I’m currently working as Threat Intelligence Analyst
 - 💞️ I’m looking to collaborate on building scripts
-- 📫 How to reach me fatimah@fatimah.tech

 <!---
 FatimahDefender/FatimahDefender is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.